 But while he had many qualities Browne also had quite a few faults especially as a Party colleague.
 He was not a good team player and not a master of the art of compromise.
 He alienated many of his fellow members of the Cabinet including his Party Leader Sean McBride of Clann na Poblachta.
 His Nemesis was his mishandling of the controversial ‘Mother and Child’ scheme which was intended to provide State support for mothers and children.

 This raised the hackles of many within the Catholic Hierarchy and the powerful Irish Medical Association.
-Many of them saw it as undermining their power and influence though quite a few were sympathetic to the general trust of the proposed Legislation if it was done right to their eyes.
-However Browne’s ham-fisted attempts to influence the Church and Archbishop Charles McQuaid in particular backfired.
+Many of them saw it as undermining their power and influence though quite a few were sympathetic to the general trust of the proposed legislation - if it was done right to their eyes.
+However Browne’s ham-fisted attempts to press gang the Church and the Archbishop of Dublin Charles McQuaid in particular backfired.
 When he turned to his colleagues at the Cabinet table for support little or none was forthcoming and he felt he was being hung out to dry.

-While his resignation did not bring down the Government it fatally weakened it but it also saw the Power of the Catholic Church reach its Zenith in this State and proved somewhat of a Pyrrhic Victory for the Hierarchy as many people thought that they had gone too far this time in trying to dictate to elected politicians how to run the Republic.
+While his resignation did not bring down the Government it fatally weakened it, but it also saw the Power of the Catholic Church reach its zenith in this State.
+This proved somewhat of a Pyrrhic Victory for the Hierarchy as many people thought that they had gone too far this time in trying to dictate to elected politicians how to run the Republic.